Last Updated on November 6, 2024 by Paola Castillo

 5. Transfer to a serving dish.

 Move over white bread stuffing and say hello to your new favorite plant-based stuffing – one that’s made with nutrient-dense ingredients.
 Unlike refined white bread, whole-grain bread is a good source of fiber, vitamins, and minerals.
-Seasonal produce and low-calorie, plant-based flavors from fresh herbs and vegetable broth really take this stuffing to the next level.
+Seasonal produce and low-calorie, plant-based flavors from fresh herbs and vegetable broth take this stuffing to the next level.
 What’s not to love?

 Recipe: Vegan Stuffing